 To determine the topic that’ll capture the interests of the people in your email list here are some tips that you can do:

 - check to see what specific pages on your physical therapist’s website they are consuming

 - what source made them sign up on your physical therapist’s website

-This way, you’ll be able to personalize your emails depending on the reason why they signed up for it in the first place.
+This way, you’ll be able to personalize your emails depending on the reason why your patients signed up for them in the first place.

 3. Sending personalized emails

 After segmenting your list of email recipients, it’s about time to create the emails that will be sent to your audience.

 Emails that have customized subject lines are 26% more likely to be opened than regular emails.
 So, to increase the chance of your emails being opened, make sure to add a personal touch to your message.